PlanQK/planqk-cli/docs/README.md

 ## `planqk create-openapi`

-Update the current openapi-spec with the changed data and params description.
+Creates the OpenAPI definition based on the sample data in the "input" directory.
+The generated OpenAPI definition is saved in the file "openapi-spec.yml".
+An existing "openapi-spec.yml" file is saved as "openapi-spec-saved.yml" before it is overwritten.After the generation you may check the generated OpenAPI definition and correct it manually if necessary.

 ```
 USAGE
-  $ planqk create-openapi
+  $ planqk create-openapi [--wd <value>]

+FLAGS
+  --wd=<value>  Working dir (e.g., for tests)

 DESCRIPTION
-  After initializing a new project with $ planqk init
-  and adjusting the data and params in the input-folder according to your project needs,
-  you can regenerate the openapi-spec with this command.
+  Creates the OpenAPI definition based on the sample data in the "input" directory.
+The generated OpenAPI definition is
+  saved in the file "openapi-spec.yml".
+An existing "openapi-spec.yml" file is saved as "openapi-spec-saved.yml" before
+  it is overwritten.After the generation you may check the generated OpenAPI definition and correct it manually if
+  necessary.

 EXAMPLES
   $ planqk create-openapi